What Is Manic Depression And How Does It Relate To Mental Health?

 What should you not say to someone with bipolar?

-Unhelpful statements for anyone with a mental illness include “just stop feeling so down” or anything that shames the individual or implies that their mental illness is their fault.
+Unhelpful statements for anyone with a mental illness, such as bipolar or other related disorders, include “just stop feeling so down” or anything that shames the individual or implies that their mental illness is their fault.
 Instead, try validating their feelings and experiences.
-Use statements such as “I am here for you” and encourage them to seek out the support they need.
+Use statements such as “I am here for you” and encourage them to seek the support they need.

 Is bipolar a disability?

-Though bipolar disorder is a serious mental illness and is considered a disability, not everyone is guaranteed disability payments.
-For additional information on whether you might qualify, visit this link.
+Though bipolar disorder is one of the serious mental health conditions, and is considered a disability, not everyone is guaranteed disability payments.
+The Social Security Administration follows specific guidelines for determining disability based on mental health conditions.

 Does Bipolar get worse as you age?